 Audrey Hepburn won the role of Ann thanks to a legendary screen test.
 In it, she performed one of the scenes from the film, but the cameraman was instructed to keep the cameras rolling after the director said, "Cut."
 Several minutes of unrehearsed, spontaneous Hepburn was thus captured on film and this, combined with some candid interview footage, won her the role.

-The original writer, Dalton Trumbo, was blacklisted as one of the legendary Hollywood Ten, and therefore could not receive credit for the screenplay, even when it won the Academy Award for Best Screenplay.
-Instead, his friend, Ian McLellan Hunter, took credit for the story and accepted the Oscar.
+The original writer, Dalton Trumbo, was blacklisted as one of the legendary Hollywood Ten, and therefore could not receive credit for the screenplay, even when it won the Academy Award for Best Motion Picture Story.
+Instead, his friend, Ian McLellan Hunter, one of the writers of the final screenplay, took credit for the original story and accepted the Oscar.
 Trumbo's wife, Cleo, was finally presented with the award in 1993, long after his death in 1976.
 The Oscar she received was actually a second one, because Hunter's son wouldn't give up his father's Oscar.
-Thus, two awards for Best Screenplay of 1953 exist.
+Thus, two awards for Best Motion Picture Story of 1953 exist.
 The story credit was corrected to credit Trumbo when the restored edition was released in 2002, nearly fifty years after the original release.